 Structure Your Day as if You Were in the Office

 When working remotely, you are your own personal micromanager.
-This means you are responsible for making sure you stay on schedule and knockout all your tasks.
-Segmenting your day with tools such as online Google Calendars and creating personal events and reminders will allow you to feel as if you’re in office—without all the strings attached.
+This means you are responsible for making sure you stay on schedule and knockout all of your tasks.
+Segmenting your day with tools such as online Google Calendar and creating personal events and reminders will allow you to feel as if you’re in office—without all the strings attached.

 Establish a Dedicated Work Space

 Just because you’re working from home doesn’t mean you shouldn’t have a designated work space in which you are able to successfully get your work done.
 Instead of lying in bed or sitting on the couch in front of the TV, dedicate a space in your home where you solely do your work.
 This will allow you to eliminate distractions and stay focused on the task at hand.